Krishiv00/Chess-/README.md

 * drag-and-drop and click-based piece movement
 * legal move highlighting with capture indicators
-* smooth piece animations
+* smooth piece animations with piece tilting during drag
 * evaluation bar visualization with live updating
-* game over detection (checkmate, stalemate, draws)
+* game over detection (checkmate, stalemate, draws) with particle effects
-* particle effects for game endings
 * sound effects for moves, captures, checks, and special moves
 * board flipping and reset controls
+* **switchable themes** (Lichess, Chesscom) with distinct visual and behavioral differences
+* **arrow drawing** (right-click drag between squares, toggleable by redrawing)
-* arrow drawing (right-click drag) and square markers (right-click)
+* **square markers** (right-click on square to toggle highlight)
 * promotion menu with piece selection
 * inspection mode for position analysis
-* configurable engine parameters (think time, search depth, opening book, pondering)
+* configurable engine parameters (think time, search depth, opening book, pondering, catch-all mode)
 * FEN string copy and paste support (`Ctrl + C` / `Ctrl + V`)
+* tooltip hints on button hover

 This interface allows direct interaction with the engine without external tools.

+## Theme System

+The engine features a **runtime-switchable theme system** that replicates the look and feel of popular chess platforms like `Lichess` and `Chesscom`.

+Themes control both visual appearance (colors, rendering styles) and behavioral differences (hover feedback, drag indicators), allowing faithful recreation of different platform experiences.
+The system is designed for easy extension - new themes can be added by inheriting from the `Theme` base class.

 ---